 Therefore, you need to find a way of cheating the projector’s system.
 One of the easiest ways to achieve this is to locate and disable your projector’s optocouplers.
 This will fool the projector’s motherboard, making it believe that the fitted LED bulb is legitimate.

-General precautions to take when replacing the projector lamp with an LED bulb
+You can choose to follow the very detailed guide to replace your projector lamp with an LED bulb here.

 There are a few things that you need to keep in mind while replacing your projector lamp with an LED bulb that is extremely important not only for your health but also for the safety and longevity of the projector.